KagisoMashigo/KagisoMashigo/README.md

 Primarily experienced with Javascript, HTML, CSS, React, Express, PostgreSQL & Ruby/Rails.

-Currently working on advanced React concepts and converting and old EJS project to React while seeking employment.
+Currently working on advanced React concepts and converting an old EJS project to React while seeking employment.

 My next steps are to learn golang and GraphQL.